OctopusDeploy/blog/blog/2021-02/ecs-canary-deployments/index.md

 > A configuration that shifts traffic from one version of a Lambda function or ECS task set to another in equal increments, with an equal number of minutes between each increment.

-There are times though when the decision to shift more traffic to the canary deployment is not something you can easily determine over a fixed period of time.
-For example, you may need to have a person make the decision to move forward with a canary deployment based on a range of inputs like support requests, errors in logs, or resource usage.
+There are times though, when the decision to shift more traffic to the canary deployment is not something you can easily determine over a fixed period of time.
+For example, you may need a person to make the decision to move forward with a canary deployment based on a range of inputs like support requests, errors in logs, or resource usage.
 This kind of manual intervention in the deployment requires more flexibility than the Blue/Green strategy exposed by ECS.

 Fortunately, [ECS can defer the decision to progress a deployment to an external system](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/deployment-type-external.html).
 It requires some work to set up, but is incredibly flexible.

-In this blog post we'll look at how to manage an ECS canary deployment with CloudFormation.
+In this blog post, we'll look at how to manage an ECS canary deployment with CloudFormation.

 ## ECS CloudFormation resources

 Our ECS deployment will be created and managed via CloudFormation, and will make use of the following resources:

-* [`AWS::ECS::TaskDefinition`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ecs-taskdefinition.html) - Task definitions configure the containers to be executed by ECS.
+* [`AWS::ECS::TaskDefinition`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ecs-taskdefinition.html): Task definitions configure the containers to be executed by ECS.
-* [`AWS::ECS::Service`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ecs-service.html) - A service keeps one or more instances of a task definition (or many task definitions, when using task sets) running in the ECS cluster.
+* [`AWS::ECS::Service`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ecs-service.html): A service keeps one or more instances of a task definition (or many task definitions, when using task sets) running in the ECS cluster.
-* [`AWS::ECS::TaskSet`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ecs-taskset.html) - A service can contain many task sets, with each task set configured with its own task definition.
+* [`AWS::ECS::TaskSet`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ecs-taskset.html): A service can contain many task sets, with each task set configured with its own task definition.
 Multiple task sets allow a single service to manage tasks created from multiple task definitions.
-* [`AWS::ElasticLoadBalancingV2::Listener`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-elasticloadbalancingv2-listener.html) - A listener defines the port and protocol that it will receive load balancer traffic on.
+* [`AWS::ElasticLoadBalancingV2::Listener`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-elasticloadbalancingv2-listener.html): A listener defines the port and protocol that it will receive load balancer traffic on.
-* [`AWS::ElasticLoadBalancingV2::ListenerRule`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-elasticloadbalancingv2-listenerrule.html) - A listener rule defines the high level rules, such as path, query string, header matching etc, that must be satisfied to deliver traffic to a target group.
+* [`AWS::ElasticLoadBalancingV2::ListenerRule`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-elasticloadbalancingv2-listenerrule.html): A listener rule defines the high level rules, such as path, query string, header matching etc, that must be satisfied to deliver traffic to a target group.
-* [`AWS::ElasticLoadBalancingV2::TargetGroup`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-elasticloadbalancingv2-targetgroup.html) - A target group binds downstream services, like ECS tasks, to a load balancer listener rule.
+* [`AWS::ElasticLoadBalancingV2::TargetGroup`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-elasticloadbalancingv2-targetgroup.html): A target group binds downstream services, like ECS tasks, to a load balancer listener rule.

 The resulting architecture looks like this: